 - Wells Fargo will only do a soft pull.

-I hope you enjoyed reading this post, and again as previously stated if you had a different experience then what is described here in this post, then please leave a comment below.
+I hope you enjoyed reading this post, and again as previously stated, if you had a different experience then what was described here in this post, please leave a comment below.